philc/vimium/README.md

 - For *filtered hints*, you can now now use alphabetical hint characters instead of digits; use `<Shift>` for hint characters.
+- With `map R reload hard`, the reload command now asks Chrome to bypass its cache.
 - You can now map `<c-[>` to a command (in which case it will not be treated as `Escape`).

 1.60 (2017-09-14)